Father of critically injured Annville-Cleona football player speaks about son’s accident

 Two of the boys were treated and released soon after, but 17-year-old Steven Colledge Jr. had to fight for his life.

 “I thought I was going to bury my son.
 I mean, he had tubes.
 He couldn’t speak.
-It was one of those things you see in a movie,” said his father, Steven Colledge Sr.
+It was one of those things you see in a movie,” his father, Steven Colledge Sr., said

 The crash also looked like a scene from a movie.
 The car was pushed 106 feet during the accident, leaving it almost unrecognizable.